jasonjmcghee/mdxish/README.md

 ## Examples

 Check the [examples](./examples) directory.
 The current best demonstration of capabilities is [naive-gi.md](./examples/naive-gi.md).
 I strongly recommend using an IDE to view the markdown, as opposed to GitHub's preview.

+Wrote a blog with mdxish and want to share it?
+Awesome!
+Open a PR and we'll add it to the examples!

 ## Interactive Blog Tips!